Closing Costs Guide · Value-First Home Team

 Home Insurance (First Premium)

-Your lender requires proof of home insurance before releasing mortgage funds.
-You'll need to arrange a policy effective from your completion date and provide a binder or certificate to both your lender and notary before closing.
-The first premium is typically due on or around completion day.
+Lenders require proof of home insurance before releasing mortgage funds.
+A policy effective from the completion date is typically needed, with a binder or certificate provided to the lender and notary before closing.

 $1,200–$3,000/yr